drewnix/dotfiles/README.md

 ╚═════╝ ╚═════╝   ╚═╝  ╚═╝    ╚═╝╚══════╚══════╚══════╝
 ```

-Here are my dotfiles, which are mostly optimized for cloud-native development and DevOps workflows based around Kubernetes, Terraform, AWS, GCP, and Docker.
+Here are my carefully crafted, artisinal, and opinionated dotfiles.
+These are mostly optimized for
+cloud-native development and DevOps workflows based around Kubernetes, Terraform, AWS, GCP, and Docker.

 ## Features